Powermongur/KoreanKibodeu/README.md

 **No cost**

-No need to pay for additional hardware, stickers or covers
+No need to pay for additional hardware, stickers or covers.

 **Compatibility**